point-party/funPointingPartyTimeClient/README.md

-Point It!:
+#Point It!:

 This is a interactive story pointing app.
 Choose a pointing scale, and create a room.
-Invite your colleagues to join the room, and have fun pointing!
+Invite your team to join the room, and have fun pointing!

 Deployed here: https://point-it-2d1ae.firebaseapp.com